- Politics and Social Issues»

 Back home, no doubt realizing his dreams of a college education were over, James worked hard to provide for his family and give them the better things in life.
 In 1959, they moved into their newly built dream home in the Elswood Meadows subdivision.
 By this time, they were a family of four as Sharon had given birth to a second child: Troy Kinne.

 Life seemed to be going well, at least to outsiders but the reality of it was, while James slaved away on second shift, Sharon was hooking up with an old high school boyfriend: John Boldizs.
 Where James was a man in the traditional sense, John was willing to let Sharon be in charge.
 As long she got what she wanted, John was getting what he wanted.
-And, for Sharon, what John didn’t know wouldn’t hurt him; that is, he wasn’t the only affair she was carrying on at the time.
+What Sharon didn't tell John, however, was he wasn't the only extramarital partner with whom she shared her body.
 Any man who attracted her attention didn’t have to work to hard for a roll in the hay with Sharon.

-James was suspicious of wife’s faithfulness, especially after neighbors told him about the strange cars parked in the driveway only during times he wasn’t home.
-Add to the incredible amount of debt Sharon had accumulated in his name, James felt there was soon to be no other option and consulted a local divorce attorney.
+James was suspicious of his wife’s faithfulness, especially after neighbors told him about the strange cars parked in the driveway only during times he wasn’t home.
+Add rumors of infidelity to the incredible amount of debt Sharon had accumulated in his name, James felt there was soon to be no other option and consulted a local divorce attorney.

 James talked to his parents about his marital difficulties, but they convinced James to go home and try to work things out with Sharon.
 For the sake of the children, they said.
 It is a decision the Kinnes would come to regret.

 On March 19, 1960, as James napped in the couples’ marital bed, a shot rang out.
-According to what Sharon later told investigators, she had rushed to room to find their 2-year-old daughter on the bed with James bleeding profusely from the head and one of his numerous guns on the pillow next him.
+According to statements Sharon later gave investigators, she had rushed to the room to find their 2-year-old daughter on the bed with James bleeding profusely from the head and one of his numerous guns on the pillow next him.
 Danna, she said, had accidentally shot her father as he lay sleeping.

 Police were weary of Sharon’s story, but had no evidence to prove it hadn’t been the accident she claimed; especially after little Danna proved she actually could pull the trigger of the gun, to the investigators’ amazement.